ScienceOfComputerProgramming/SCICO-D-23-00335/docs/MD_L5.md

 ```

 Full source code of the method `test_generate_and_exec()`: [Test_MD_MBT_Exec](../src/test/java/eu/iv4xr/ux/pxtesting/study/minidungeon/Test_MD_MBT_Exec.java).
 You can also check the method `test_load_and_exec()` that loads a previously generated test cases from files and execute them.

+#### Emotion traces

+In the above runs, the test agent was equipped with an emotion module, so the runs produced emotion traces.
+Each trace is a sequence of emotion state of the agent, sampled at each update cycle of the agent.
+The produces traces were put in `./tmp`.